WVII-TV: History

-The station signed on October 15, 1965, as WEMT under the ownership of Downeast Television, an ownership group that included Melvin Stone, owner of WGUY (1250 AM, later WNSW on 1200 AM; now defunct) and Rumford's WRUM, and Herbert Hoffman, owner of WBOS-AM-FM in Boston.
+The station signed on October 15, 1965, as WEMT under the ownership of Downeast Television, an ownership group that included Melvin Stone, owner of WGUY (1250 AM) and Rumford's WRUM, and Herbert Hoffman, owner of WBOS-AM-FM in Boston.
 Until WEMT went on the air, ABC maintained secondary affiliations with CBS affiliate WABI-TV (channel 5) and NBC affiliate WLBZ-TV (channel 2).
-It is the only television station in Bangor to have never switched its network affiliation.
+Channel 7 is the only television station in Bangor to have never switched its network affiliation.
 Downeast sold WEMT to Eastern Maine Broadcasting Systems (a subsidiary of Valley Communications, owner of WPNO in Auburn and WSKW and WTOS-FM in Skowhegan) on February 2, 1976.
 The new owners changed the station's call letters to WVII-TV that September.
 Although ABC was the nation's number one network by that time, Eastern Maine Broadcasting Systems suffered from massive financial problems during its ownership of WVII, bouncing paychecks, relying on an outdated Super 8mm film camera to film stories and lacking basic amenities such as air conditioning; the station went unnoticed in Bangor during this time.
 WVII did see some success as a border blaster when viewers in Halifax, Nova Scotia, discovered the station's late-night offering, Dick Stacey's Country Jamboree.
-Eastern Maine Broadcasting Systems sold the station to Seaway Communications, a minority-controlled company that already owned WAEO-TV (now WJFW-TV) in Rhinelander, Wisconsin, on July 23, 1982.
+Eastern Maine Broadcasting Systems sold the station to Seaway Communications, a minority-controlled company that already owned WAEO-TV in Rhinelander, Wisconsin, on July 23, 1982.

 WVII suffered a transmitter failure on February 9, 1995, due to a fire, knocking the station off the air in the middle of the 6 p.m. news, during a Bangor Hydro Electric advertisement.
 The following day, TCI Cable, whose facilities shared a real property line with WVII on Target Industrial Circle, ran a transmission line from its building to the WVII studios, allowing the station to resume normal operations for Bangor cable viewers; however, until a temporary transmitter was activated on February 19, cable systems in areas outside of Bangor were forced to carry distant affiliates for programming (WVII was supplemented by WMTW in the Augusta and Waterville areas (which are considered to be part of the Portland area), while Miami affiliate WPLG was carried in the Presque Isle market in place of WVII) and over-the-air viewers outside of the Bangor market's extreme western fringes lost ABC programming completely during that time.
 WVII would not return to full-power broadcasting until April 1995; at that time, it became the second station in Bangor to broadcast in stereo.
 The cause of the fire was determined by the station's chief engineer to have been a snake crawling into the final on the transmitter causing an electrical short.